effectai/hackathon-submission-repo/gisam_submit/Readme.md

 -Gisam - all roles, i'm a french C / backend js developper
 #### Project Description

-This is a simple ui for the project.
+This is a simple ux for the project.
+I tried to address the problems that could be faced by the effect network users

 #### Summary